bm-hackathon-23/tracto-preview/README.md

 #### Create builder docker image (run once)

+Xtk is shipped with specific python scripts to generate a deployable js bundle.
 Because Xtk project has not been updated for a while, we had trouble to run building scripts with nowadays' version of python/java.
 <br/>We can instead use a dedicated container just for this task.